Mental Health Facilities Lackawanna County, PA

 Geisinger Community Medical Center Behavioral Health

-Geisinger Community Medical Center Behavioral Health is a mental health treatment clinic in Lackawanna County, Pennsylvania, located at 1800 Mulberry Street, 18510 zip code.
+Geisinger Community Medical Center Behavioral Health is a mental health facility in Lackawanna County, PA, located at 1800 Mulberry Street in the 18510 zip code.
 Geisinger Community Medical Center Behavioral Health provides hospital inpatient treatment.
-Geisinger Community Medical Center Behavioral Health provides trauma therapy, group therapy and individual psychotherapy to seniors 65 or older, young adults and adults.
+Geisinger Community Medical Center Behavioral Health provides activity therapy, behavior modification and trauma therapy to adults, young adults and seniors 65 or older.
 Geisinger Community Medical Center Behavioral Health also supports people with serious mental illness and seniors or older adults.
-Additional services provided by Geisinger Community Medical Center Behavioral Health consist of chronic disease/illness management, family psychoeducation and illness management and recovery.
+Additional services offered by Geisinger Community Medical Center Behavioral Health consist of family psychoeducation, illness management and recovery and chronic disease/illness management.

 Learn More